umd-lhcb/ut-hw-doc/docs/lvr/lvr_assembly/lvr_assembly.md

 ## Continuity check

-Measure the resistance between any of the grounds (for example ground pins of the input/output connectors) and the aluminum backplate.
+Measure the resistance between any of the grounds (for example ground pins of the input/output connectors) and the chassis ground.
 The resistance should be on the order of 100k ohms to ensure the backplate is not electrically connected to the LVR.